-Swiss data protection law grants data subjects whose personal data we process specific rights.
-These include the right to information and the right to rectification, erasure or blocking of the processed personal data.
+Data subjects whose personal data we process have the rights under Swiss data protection law.
+This includes the right to information as well as the right to correction, deletion or blocking of the personal data processed.

-Data subjects whose personal data we process have a right to lodge a complaint with a responsible supervisory authority.
-The supervisory authority for data protection in Switzerland is the Federal Data Protection and Information Commissioner (EDÖB).
+Data subjects whose personal data we process have a right of appeal to a competent supervisory authority.
+The competent supervisory authority for data protection in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).

 4. Data security

-We take adequate and appropriate technical and organisational measures to ensure data protection and, in particular, data security.
-Despite these measures there will, however, always be security gaps when personal data is processed on the Internet.
-We cannot thus guarantee absolute data security.
+We take appropriate and suitable technical as well as organisational measures to ensure data protection and in particular data security.
+Despite such measures, however, security gaps may occur on the Internet when processing personal data.
+Therefore, we cannot guarantee unlimited data security.

-Access to our online offering is – as is, as a matter of principle, all Internet use – subject to groundless, non-suspicion-related mass surveillance and other surveillance by security agencies in Switzerland, the European Union (EU), the United States of America (USA) and other states.
-We have no direct influence on the corresponding processing of personal data by secret services, police authorities and other security agencies.
+The use of our online offer is subject - like any use of the internet in general - to mass surveillance without cause and without suspicion as well as other surveillance by security authorities in Switzerland, the European Union (EU), the United States of America (USA) and other countries.
+We have no direct influence on the processing of personal data by secret services, police authorities and other security agencies.

 5. Use of the website

-When you visit our website cookies can be temporarily stored in your browser as “session cookies” or for a predefined period of time as so-called permanent cookies.
-“Session cookies” are automatically erased when you close your browser.
-Permanent cookies make it possible in particular to recognise your browser when you next visit our website and thus, for example, measure the website’s reach.
-Permanent cookies can, however, also be used for purposes such as online marketing.
+Cookies can be stored temporarily as "session cookies" or for a certain period of time as so-called permanent cookies in your browser during your visit to our website.
+"Session cookies" are automatically deleted when you close your browser.
+Permanent cookies enable us in particular to recognise your browser the next time you visit our website and thus, for example, to measure the reach of our website.
+However, permanent cookies can also be used for online marketing, for example.

-Where cookies are used to measure success and range or for advertising it is possible to make a general objection (“opt-out”) via the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance) or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA) for numerous web services.
+In the case of cookies used for performance and reach measurement or advertising, many services offer the possibility of a general objection ("opt-out") via the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance) or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).

 5.2 Server log files

-Each time you visit our website we are able to log the following information insofar as your browser transmits them to our server infrastructure or our web server is able to identify them: date and time including time zone; Internet protocol (IP) address; access status (HTTP status code); operating system including user interface and version; browser including language and version; the sub-pages of our website which were retrieved including the transmitted data volume; and the prior website retrieved in the same browser window (referrer).
+We may collect the following information for each access to our website, provided that this information is transmitted by your browser to our server infrastructure or can be determined by our web server: Date and time including time zone, Internet Protocol (IP) address, access status (HTTP status code), operating system including user interface and version, browser including language and version, individual sub-page of our website accessed including amount of data transferred, website last accessed in the same browser window (referer or referrer).

-We store such information, which can also be personal data, in server log files.
-The information is necessary to provide our online offering in the long term and in a user-friendly, reliable form as well as to ensure data security and thus in particular the protection of personal data – also by third parties or with the help of third parties.
+We store such information, which may also constitute personal data, in server log files.
+The information is necessary to provide our online offer permanently, user-friendly and reliably and to ensure data security and thus in particular the protection of personal data - also by third parties or with the help of third parties.

 We may use tracking pixels on our website.
 Tracking pixels are also known as web beacons.
-They are small, generally invisible images which are automatically retrieved when you visit our website and also used by third parties whose services we employ.
-Tracking pixels can gather the same information as server log files.
+Tracking pixels - also from third parties whose services we use - are small, usually invisible images that are automatically retrieved when you visit our website.
+Pixel counters can be used to collect the same information as server log files.

-We send notifications and announcements such as newsletters by email and via other communication channels such as instant messaging.
+We send notifications and communications, such as newsletters, by email and through other communication channels such as instant messaging.

 6.2 Consent and objection